packetgeek/K3S-TTRSS/README.md

 This is for my own education and personal use.
 Please refer to Antonio Correia's code if you're attempting similar (I do horrible things to other people's code).

+## Assumptions

+- In the below, 192.168.2.105 is the IP address of my private Docker registry.

 ## My rig

 I'm running a Minikube node on a Coofun mini-PC.
 It's running Ubuntu Server 22.04 (no GUI).
 It's configured with NFS-based persistence (a departure from Mr. Correia's configuration).
 My intent is to track various feeds on Medium, as well as other, more "normal", RSS feeds.

 # Steps - Creating the images